lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/preparing-for-gui-wallet-setup-windows.md

 ![](../../.gitbook/assets/5.png)

-1. Download the latest version of the Oxen Wallet **directly into the Wallet folder**:
+1. Download the latest version of the Lozzax Wallet **directly into the Wallet folder**:

 ![](../../.gitbook/assets/6.png)

-1. Run the Oxen Wallet installer and select the Wallet folder as the install location:
+1. Run the Lozzax Wallet installer and select the Wallet folder as the install location:

 ![](../../.gitbook/assets/7%20%281%29.png)

-1. Check your antivirus program’s firewall and ensure all executables named “Oxen xxx” are permitted through the firewall:
+1. Check your antivirus program’s firewall and ensure all executables named “Lozzax xxx” are permitted through the firewall:

 ![](../../.gitbook/assets/8.png)